 Statement of Purpose

-The purpose of the Dayton Liederkranz-Turner is the cultivation, furtherance and maintenance of German song, dance, customs, culture and language, the promotion of good fellowship among its members, and participation in civic affairs.
+The purpose of the Dayton Liederkranz Turner shall be the cultivation, promotion, furtherance, education, and maintenance of German song, dance, customs, culture, heritage, traditions, genealogy, and language, and participation in community and civic affairs.

 The area's oldest German-American club is the Dayton Liederkranz-Turner.
 It was granted a charter as a singing club in 1890, and for over a hundred years has continued to keep alive the finest in traditional German customs and culture.